CamCove-Crichton/Whiskey-d_Away/README.md

 - I would like to be able to have the basket automatically update after any input change per line item to be able to provide a better UX, so the user has instant feedback on any change
 - I would like to be able to have the user add multiple of the same tour for different days and different time slots, in case they would like to attend the same tour multiple times but would like to do so in one booking
 - I would like to be able to have the attendees details filled in during the booking process if there is more than one attendee, and also have them have the validation of ensuring they are all over 18 years of age, but due to time constraints, I have not had a chance to implement it, but I would like to return to it and implement this, as I feel it would be a great feature
+- It would be great to be able to add in a feature for the user to be able to edit their booking once made by either changing the date, adding more attendees if possible or removing attendees or adding other experiences and paying the balance or receiving a refund if the new balance is less than what they paid, or to be able to cancel the entire booking and get a full refund if cancellation is not within a 48hr period of the booking taking place

 ### Wireframes & Database Designs